ENCODE-DCC/atac-seq-pipeline/test/TEST.md

 # How to generate reference outputs

+0) Make sure that you have an executable `cromwell-30.1.jar` in your `PATH`.

-1) Specify correct file paths in `subsample_fastq.sh` and run to subsample test samples (to 1/200 reads).
+1) Specify correct file paths in `subsample_fastq.sh` and run to subsample test samples.
 ```
 $ cd test_sample
 $ bash subsample_fastq.sh